<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Culture Compatibility

 Good services likely come from good people.
-It sounds straightforward, but many businesses will partner with review management vendors based solely on their range of services and experience without considering whether the cultural fit.
+It sounds straightforward, but many businesses will partner with review management vendors based solely on their range of services and experience without considering whether they are a good fit.

 A robust review response strategy requires ongoing maintenance and optimizations, which means you’ll be working with your vendor frequently.